-IF YOU USE A PARTICIPATING PROVIDER there is no Deductible or Coinsurance.
-Copayments apply to some benefits, such as therapy visits.
+IF YOU USE A PARTICIPATING PROVIDER there is no deductible and copayments apply only to some benefits, such as therapy visits.
+Some benefits are payable at 90% and the 10% of covered charges that your Plan does not pay is called the coinsurance and is your responsibility.

-IF YOU DO NOT USE A PARTICIPATING PROVIDER the Deductible and Coinsurance apply to some of your coverage.
+IF YOU DO NOT USE A PARTICIPATING PROVIDER there is no coverage for Out-of-Network services.